495-Labs-Projects/BookManager392/README.md

     ##### Contract Date
     *   Add a validation to `contract_date` to ensure it is either the current date or some time in the past.
 (The reason is you shouldn't be allowed to record a contract you haven't yet signed.)

-    *   Also make sure that the `contract_date` is some time after the `proposal_date` as you can't sign contracts for books yet to be proposed. - ASK PROF.H
+    *   Also make sure that the `contract_date` is some time after the `proposal_date` as you can't sign contracts for books yet to be proposed.

     You would use the clean() method to compare two different fields.
 You can do so with the following code: